 Types of functions:

-- One to one function(Injective): A function is called one to one function if for all elements of a and b in A such that f(a) = f(b), i.e. a = b.
+- One to one function(Injective): A function is called one to one if for all elements a and b in A, if f(a) = f(b),then it must be the case that a = b.
 It never maps distinct elements of its domain to the same element of its co-domain.